casafurix/aasaan-access/README.md

 | `source`               | `user`, `manual`, `osm`                                           | Data source      |
 | `updated_at`           | ISO timestamp                                                     | Last update time |

+## 🤝 Contributing Data

+### How to Contribute

+1. **Add a Place** - Click "Add a Place" in the Contribute section to submit a new location
+2. **Suggest an Edit** - Click "Suggest an Edit" on any place card to update existing information

+All submissions go through a moderation queue before being published.

+### Moderation Flow

+1. User submits contribution → Status: `pending`
+2. Admin reviews at `/api/contributions/pending`
+3. Admin approves → Place created/updated, Status: `approved`
+4. Or admin rejects with reason → Status: `rejected`

+> ⚠️ **Note**: Admin endpoints (`/approve`, `/reject`) currently have no authentication.
+Add auth before production deployment.

 ## 🗺️ Map Legend

 | Color     | Status               | Description                           |